What makes the MMCi Program different from other programs?

 What type of career opportunities are available to MMCi graduates?

-Career opportunities include CEO, CIO, CMIO, CHIO, Business Analyst, CIO, Data Architect, Data Scientist, Digital Strategy Officer, Health Care Consultant, Implementation Consultant, Physician Informatics, Senior Director of Analytics Implementation, and many others.
+Career opportunities include CEO, CIO, CMIO, CHIO, Business Analyst, CIO, Data Architect, Data Scientist, Digital Strategy Officer, Health Care Consultant, Implementation Consultant, Physician Informatics, Senior Director of Analytics Implementation, Data Analyst, Product and many others.

 What organizations are interested in hiring MMCi graduates?

 Here is just a sampling: